tantaman/vanilla-fetch/README.md

 # Suspense

-Suspense helps a lot on the race condition and fixing "fetch-on-render" fronts.
-It doesn't, however, solve the problem of how to express all the data needs of a tree of components so we can fully avoid "fetch-on-render" and truly use ["render-as-you-fetch"](https://17.reactjs.org/docs/concurrent-mode-suspense.html#approach-3-render-as-you-fetch-using-suspense).
+Suspense helps a lot with race conditions and gets us a bit closed to fixing "fetch-on-render".
+It doesn't, however, solve the problem of how to express all the data needs of a tree of components.

 Suspense also has some warts.
 It requires a cache atop your existing caches.